-Standard ETC Geometry kits, readily configured for testing specific materials, are available to accommodate the widest range of materials.
-This includes kits for testing thermoplastics and elastomers, thermosetting and other curing systems, pressure-sensitive adhesives, asphalt binder and solids.
-In addition, a wide variety of stainless steel geometries of various diameters and cone angles, and a choice of disposable plates are available to fully accessorize the temperature system.
-The kits feature patented Smart SwapTM2 geometries that are automatically recognized and configured.
-Extensional viscosity measurements are enabled by the Extensional Viscosity Accessory (EVA) and the SER3 Universal Testing Platform.
-Additionally, a complete range of Dynamic Mechanical Analysis (DMA) geometries are also available to test solid samples under controlled linear deformation in bending, tension, and compression.
+The kits feature patented five standard geometry accessory kits configured for thermoplastics and rubber, thermosetting and other curing systems, solid polymers, pressure-sensitive adhesives, asphalt binder, and extensional viscosity with the SER3 Universal Testing Platform.
+In addition, a wide variety of stainless steel geometries of various diameters and cone angles, and a wide variety of disposable plates are available to fully accessorize the temperature system.
+The kits feature pa tented Smart SwapTM geometries that are automatically recognized and configured Additionally, a complete range of Dynamic Mechanical Analysis (DMA) geometries are also available to test solid samples under controlled linear deformation in bending, tension, and compression.
 See the DMA Accessory section for additional details.